TEIC/tei2024-XSLT-workshop/docs/index.md

 * XML Slack
 * Software besides oXygen that you can use to write XSLT
     * With caution: Visual Studio Code with XPath/XSLT plugin: <https://marketplace.visualstudio.com/items?itemName=deltaxml.xslt-xpath>
+    * How to automatically update your TEI framework in oXygen: <https://github.com/TEIC/oxygen-tei/blob/master/oxygen-tei-plugin.md>